-beta radiation - Beta radiation is composed of charged particles emitted from a nucleus during radioactive decay, each charged particle having a mass of approximately one-two thousandth the mass of a protron (actually, 1/1837).
+beta radiation - Beta radiation is composed of charged particles emitted from a nucleus during radioactive decay.
 A negatively charged beta particle is identical to an electron.
 A positively charged beta particle is called a positron.
-Beta radiation is slightly more penetrating than alpha radiation, but it may be stopped by materials such as aluminum or LuciteTM panels.
+Beta radiation is more penetrating than alpha radiation, but it may be stopped by materials such as aluminum or LuciteTM panels.
 Naturally occurring radioactive elements such as potassium-40 emit beta radiation.

-blank - A sample (usually reagent grade water) in the same type of container used for quality control of field sampling methods, to demonstrate that cross contamination has not occurred.
+blank - A sample (usually reagent-grade water) used for quality control of field sampling methods, to demonstrate that cross contamination has not occurred.